ignacykasperowicz/code-challenges/bob-bot/README.md

 This is a two part test.
 The first part is to write a very simple chat bot with some very specific canned responses.
 The second is to write a realtime chat application to interface with the chat bot.
-The required technologies here are Ruby , Coffeescript, and Backbone.js outside of that you may use any gems or npm modules to assist in the completion.
+The required technologies here are Ruby, Coffeescript, and Backbone.js outside of that you may use any gems or npm modules to assist in the completion.

 Ruby
 ===